Parthmishra70/ai-upashthiti/README.md

 ## Quick Start

 ### Prerequisites
-- Python 3.8+
-- Node.js 16+
+- Node.js 16+ (for web dashboard)
-- Webcam or image files for testing
+- Your API is already live on Railway!

 ### Installation